lkolodziejek/AmazonSagemakerWorkshop/Lab 3/README.md

 1. Open “_Processing/Processing jobs_” on the left menu.
 You will find to jobs, that Autopilot has started.
 First one with prefix "***db-***" and the second one with prefix "***pr-***".

-If you have more than 2 jobs please refer to “_Creation time_” column to find your jobs.
+If you have more than 2 jobs please refer two “_Creation time_” column to find your jobs.

 ![Preprocess](https://user-images.githubusercontent.com/36265995/102983900-0c688580-450d-11eb-9193-b09282fd7d0a.png)